-- All spinal cord injured patients must be fitted with properly sized TED stockings unless leg damage precludes.
+- a) All spinal cord injured patients over the age of 12 years, must be fitted with properly sized TED stockings unless leg damage precludes.
 Once per shift TED stockings should be entirely removed to check skin integrity and pressure areas - b) Foot pumps or compression boots can be used, but it is important to monitor the pressure effect on the skin - c) Pharmacological management should commence when advised by managing clinician to do so, preferably within 48hrs.
 The need to commence should be discussed on the daily ward rounds - d) Physiotherapist input should be sought with a view to providing an assessment of joint range and passive/ active assisted movements - e) Cannulae should be removed as soon as they are no longer clinically indicated.
 This will minimise the risk of thrombophlebitis and thrombus